Number One, pull up the IGN guide for level 4-7 of Angry Birds

 - The novel's version looks more like a large calculator with a hundred buttons and a 4-inch-square screen, evidently pre-dating the touchscreen.

-- The film version of the Guide appears to be a book with a folding screen instead of pages.
+- The film version of the Guide appears to be a closer example of this trope: styled to look like a book, but with a seamless folding screen instead of pages.

 - Star Trek has PADDs (Personal Access Display Devices).
 See Everything Is an iPod in the Future for further discussion about them.